Euphrasiologist/nu_plugin_bio/README.md

 # Nushell bio

 A bioinformatics plugin for nushell.

-The aim initially is to create a bunch of parsers for all of the common bioinformatics file formats and take it from there!
+The aim initially is to create a bunch of parsers for all of the common bioinformatics file formats and take it from there.

 # Quick setup